Guides

 The chance of drug resistance to PrEP is very low.

 Firstly, resistance relates to HIV and not the person.
 So an HIV negative person can’t be drug resistant.
-Resistance is only a risk if you become HIV positive.
-Even then the risk is low.

 1. Drug resistance developing while taking PrEP.

 • Starting PrEP without knowing that you are already HIV positive.
 This is why the HIV test before PrEP is essential.
+It is also why some people need to re-test after six weeks.

-• Becoming HIV positive during a break from PrEP and not retesting before starting again.
+• Becoming HIV positive during a break from PrEP and not re-testing before starting again.

 • Missing too many PrEP doses, so that drug levels are too low to prevent HIV infection.